fmichea/sm64-livesplit-autosplitter/README.md

   on pipe entry by default (settings can change this).
 - If the star is grabbed in the castle, not a stage, the split happens when entering the next stage (fade in).

-Note: If using subsplit, the first star requirement is used on the split with both subsplit category and split.
+The timing for splitting can be overridden by the following modifiers.
+If a split uses both one of the following modifiers, and a star count condition, then star count condition must be fulfilled at the time the splitting condition happens.

-### Bowser Split
+### Bowser Fight Split

-To be considered a bowser split, the split name must contain "bowser" or "key" (in any case).
-This will only split when exiting the bowser fight with the key.
-A star requirement may be added to these split.
-It does not change the split moment, however does prevent split if the star was not collected before collecting the bowser key.
+To be considered a bowser split, the split name must contain ``bowser`` or ``key``.
+It will split on bowser key grab fadeout.

-### Door Split
+### Bowser Stage Split

-To be considered a door split, the split name must contain either "basement" or "upstairs" in its name.
-This will split only when the door unlocking animation happens.
-Like bowser, a star requirement may be added and will prevent splitting if star have not all been collected.
+To be considered a bowser stage split, the split name must contain ``pipe``.
+It will split on pipe entry fadeout.

 ### Castle Movement Split

-This is any split that does not fit into the previous two categories.
-There cannot be two castle movement splits in a row, because the split will happen when entering any stage in the castle.
-Splitting will happen on fade in to stage entry.
-Also to note, it is not possible to split on stage entry for the stage that was just left.
-Castle movement must be between two different stages.
-This allows re-entering the previous stage, using EXIT STAGE inside of pause menu to go back to castle lobby, then moving towards another stage.
+If split is not in any other category, it is a castle movement split, which means it splits on next level entry.
+The previous level exited does not count, which allows re-entering it to EXIT COURSE back to castle lobby.

+## Advanced Format

+### Key Door Unlock Split

+To be considered a key door split, the split name must contain either ``basement`` or ``upstairs`` in its name.
+It will split on the key door unlock animation.
+If the door is already unlocked, it will not split.

+### Star Door Entry Split

+To be considered a star door entry split, it must contain the following splitter instruction: ``[star-door=70]``.
+Acceptable star doors are 8, 30, 50 and 70.
+It will split when the door is being entered.
+Can be used to split the two BLJs separately in 16 star for example.

+### Stage Entry and Exit

+This forces the split to happen when entering or exiting a specific stage.
+The syntax is ``[entry=bob]`` or ``[exit=36]``.
+All vanilla stages have a shortcut ([here](#stage-name-shortcuts)) but numbers are allowed for both instructions in order to support ROM Hacks.

+### Miscellaneous

+- For standard star count requirement splits, it is possible to change the default splitting time using ``[fade]`` or ``[immediate]``.
+- It is possible to prevent emulator reset from resetting run on specific split using ``[noreset]``.
+If reset happens twice in a row within 5 seconds then the reset does happen (force timer reset).
+- If a split is marked with ``[manual]`` then you are responsible for splitting.
+- **Importantly**: all instructions can be merged into one block comma separated, eg. ``[26,immediate,noreset]``

-### Examples
+## Examples

 ![70 Star](./images/70_star.jpg)